TRAPH research project: Traffic management and information system

 Selected methodology

-Due to scalability and planned integration into the system defined by ASFiNAG, the open source graph database JanusGraph was chosen for the implementation.
+Due to the scalability and planned integration into the system defined by ASFiNAG, the open source graph database JanusGraph was chosen for the implementation.

 Results